-Please also make yourself familiar with the ‘Riding in a Group‘ Guide.
+Please also make yourself familiar with the Wheel Easy ‘Guide to Cycling in a Group’.

 - If you have not led a ride previously, seek advice from experienced ride leaders.

-- To avoid unnecessary stops, ensure that you are familiar with the route, weather forecast, open cafes, toilets, any safety matters, and any road closures.
+- To avoid unnecessary stops ensure, where possible, that you are familiar with the route, weather forecast, open cafes, toilets, any safety matters, and any road closures.

 At the ride start